 If you decide to move forward with a mitigating circumstances application, you will be asked to submit a mitigating circumstances form (see link above).

-This should then be submitted to your departmental Mitigating Circumstances Officers via email to classics at warwick dot ac dot uk AND to the Director of Undergraduate Studies (Professor Michael Scott) m dot c dot scott at warwick dot ac dot uk
+This should then be submitted to the Classics Department Mitigating Circumstances Officers via email to classics at warwick dot ac dot uk AND to the Director of Undergraduate Studies, Classics Department (Professor Michael Scott) m dot c dot scott at warwick dot ac dot uk

 Deadlines for submission of this form, for your mitigating circumstances to be taken into account by the Mitigating Circumstances Panel in June, are laid out below.